hphelion/documentation/moonshot/manage.administration-dashboard.getting-started.md

 **Concepts:**

-Cloud administrators possess all administrator rights associated with the cloud and all HP Cloud OS services, including the ability to make resources available to users.
+Cloud administrators possess all administrator rights associated with the cloud and all HP Cloud OS for Moonshot services, including the ability to make resources available to users.
 As a best practice, only cloud administrators create an external network or add subnets to an external network.

 **Tasks:**